 PRICING: You can find the product discussed for sale below.
 The prices listed are valid at the time of writing, but can change at any time.
 Click the link below to see real-time pricing for the best deal:

-United States: The Drobo 8D Thunderbolt 3 Storage retails for $XXX at Amazon.
+United Kingdom: The Drobo 8D Thunderbolt 3 Storage retails for £ at Amazon UK.

 - We at TweakTown openly invite the companies who provide us with review samples / who are mentioned or discussed to express their opinion of our content.
 If any company representative wishes to respond, we will publish the response here.